Description:

 Let’s build and execute the “clsJiraSQLDef” example.

-• Connect the dots between the start and “clsJiraSQL” step
+- Connect the dots between the “Start” and “clsJiraSQL” steps, as shown above.

-• Define a variable/global to store the JSON result after execution
+- Define a variable or a global to store the JSON result.

-• Click the "clsJiraSQL" step to configure its "Required" properties.
-Provide a name to the step.
+- Click the "clsJiraSQL" step to configure its "Required" properties.
+Provide a name for the step.
 Provide the Jira URL.
-Provide the Jira user name and the API Token.
+Provide the Jira username and API token.
 Provide the Jira project name.
 Provide the Jira SQL syntax.
-Provide the variable/global to store the Jira result.
+Provide the variable or global reference to store the Jira result.
 Click the Save button.
+Note: Click the "AI Predict" button for the Copilot to add new process steps that match your process description.

-• The “Logging” setting configuration is necessary for documentation and also measures the workflow progress and the percent complete.
-This is achieved by configuring the step state and percent fields individually, as shown in the images below.
+- The “Logging” configuration is necessary for documentation and also measures workflow progress and percent complete.
+This is achieved by configuring the step state and percent fields individually, as shown below.
 Configure the “Logging” using the following properties.
-The "Send Test Mail" feature is provided to send a test email with the contents configured in the email body to the current (logged-in) user.
-Click the “Auto Config Choices” button to label the outgoing link connections according to the choice task values configured.
+The "Send Test Mail" feature sends a test email with the configured email body to the current (logged-in) user.
+Click the “Auto Config Choices” button to label the outgoing link connections according to the configured choice task values.

-• Save the process definition, create a new instance, and execute.
+- Save the process definition, create a new instance, and execute it.
 Render the process instance.
-Click on the process step to view its properties.
-The step should fetch the Jira SQL result and store it in the variable/global as JSON.
+Click the process step to view its properties.
+The step should fetch the Jira SQL result and store it as JSON in a variable or global.

 Definition Sample: